JAMIANIL3/weather-forecast/README.md

 If you're using Docker or another deployment environment, set the equivalent environment variables in your container/service configuration instead of committing them to the repo.

+## No Database
+No database is required because the system only needs temporary caching, not persistent storage.
+This aligns with proper separation of concerns and avoids unnecessary complexity for a read-only, stateless workload.